Chinese censorship abroad: New Zealand

 Jenny Shipley was Prime Minister of New Zealand and, after leaving politics, served as a director of China Construction Bank global board for six years from 2007 to 2013, then as Chair of China Construction Bank New Zealand up until 31 March 2019.
 In a case of what may be compelled speech, rather than restricted speech, the former Prime Minister appeared to write an opinion piece, "We need to learn to listen to China" in the Communist Party controlled newspaper, People's Daily.
-It contained strong endorsements of current Chinese foreign policy, such as "The belt and road initiative (BRI) proposed by China is one of the greatest ideas we’ve ever heard globally.
+It contained strong endorsements of current Chinese foreign policy, such as "The belt and road initiative (BRI) proposed by China is one of the greatest ideas we've ever heard globally.
 It is a forward-looking idea, and in my opinion, it has the potential to create the next wave of economic growth."
 Ms Shipley later denied ever writing the article."

-In May 2020 efforts were made to silence criticism of China by Winston Peters, the current serving Foreign Minister of New Zealand.
+In May 2020, efforts were made to silence criticism of China by Winston Peters, the current serving Foreign Minister of New Zealand.
 Matthew Hooton, a columnist at The New Zealand Herald, said that Peters should be sacked if he insults China one more time.

+In July 2025, the Chinese Embassy in New Zealand attempted to block the screening of the documentary Food Delivery: Fresh From the West Philippine Sea by sending a letter to the DocEdge Festival in Auckland, criticizing the film as propaganda and urging the cancellation of future showings.
+In response, the Doc Edge general manager Rachael Penman said they had refused the request and willingly stood by all their filmmakers.
+The Chinese Consulate General in Auckland echoed the demand, claiming the documentary spread disinformation and served as a political tool to advance the Philippines’ maritime claims.
+In response, New Zealand's Ministry of Foreign Affairs affirmed its support for freedom of expression, and the festival proceeded with the screenings.